Win With the Willow -The Best Cricket Betting Strategies

 If you want to focus more on players as opposed to the whole team, then another of the cricket betting strategies that you could employ is betting on the top batsman.
 If you opt to bet on the top team batsman, then you need to choose a team and then decide which man in that team is the most likely to score the most runs in his team.
-Obviously, the best way to make this decision is to look at recent previous form.
+Obviously, the best way to make this decision is to look at the recent previous form.
 An example would be choosing Steve Smith for Australia, as well as a player such as David Warner.
 These batsmen continually put out great performance when playing test matches.

 However, as you can imagine, the odds for both of these players being top team batsman would always be low, because they would be the obvious favourites to score the most runs in the game.
 Another option is to try betting on outside players, still with decent records.
-Players such as Matt Wade are great because you’ll get a better price on them, because obviously they are a bigger risk.
-When employing this as one of your cricket betting strategies, you need to be aware that if there is a tie between 2 players, who score the exact same amount of runs, then dead heat rules come into play.
+Players such as Matt Wade are great because you’ll get a better price on them because obviously, they are a bigger risk.
+When employing this as one of your cricket betting strategies, you need to be aware that if there is a tie between 2 players, who score the exact same amount of runs, then dead-heat rules come into play.
 This means that your winnings would be halved.
 You would get back what you would have won if you’d placed half your original stake on the player.

 Betting on the Top Match Batsman

 Betting on the top bowler is another option that you could utilise in this strategy.
 Should you choose this option, then you are betting on a bowler taking a certain number of wickets.
-Should there be 2 bowlers that have been credited with the same number of wickets, then it will boil down to the number of runs that each of the bowlers have conceded whilst bowling.
+Should there be 2 bowlers that have been credited with the same number of wickets, then it will boil down to the number of runs that each of the bowlers has conceded whilst bowling.
 In the unlikely event that these are also the same, then it will also go down to the dead heat rules.
 Again, this means that you will receive only half your winnings.

 The Betting on Runs Strategy

-Betting on the amount of runs isn’t as risky as it sounds.
+Betting on the number of runs isn’t as risky as it sounds.
 No one is expecting you to know exactly how many runs will happen.
-Instead you will be required to adopt the under/over strategy.
+Instead, you will be required to adopt the under/over strategy.
 You bet on whether you believe that the number of runs will be over or under a set amount.
 This is similar to the boxing betting strategy of over/under.
 This is a particular amount that has been specified by the bookies.
 This could be applied to the first over or even the entire match.
 This cricket betting strategy is less risky than many overs as there are only 2 possible outcomes.
-With proper research you would be well-equipped to make an educated guess as to what the outcome would be.
+With proper research, you would be well-equipped to make an educated guess as to what the outcome would be.

 Another way of working this strategy is by betting on a fifty or hundred to be scored in a match.
 Simply look at the players, the conditions and the type of match it is and decide whether you think this is possible.
 The price would be lower for this if you were betting on a test match.
 However, if you were to bet on a T20, then you’d get a great price.
 Because of the length of the match, the chances of scoring a century in this type of match would be tricky.
-Also, in wet conditions, cricketers tend to score less runs, so this can affect the chance of winning on this type of bet.
+Also, in wet conditions, cricketers tend to score fewer runs, so this can affect the chance of winning on this type of bet.
 If you want to increase the risk a little, then you could always bet on the first over as opposed to the entire match.

 Betting on Outright Winner of a Season

-This is more risky than betting on the winner of a match because there are so many teams to choose from.
+This is riskier than betting on the winner of a match because there are so many teams to choose from.
 Instead of picking the best out of 2 and studying the form and players of 2 teams and the condition of 1 match, you have to research all the teams and understand the season much more in-depth.
 Because of all the variables that could arise with this, unforeseen injuries, bad weather etc., the best way to be successful with this strategy is by spreading your bets across two or three teams that you believe have a chance of winning.

 There is no real guaranteed way to be successful in this strategy.
 However, you need to do all the research that you can, do your homework on all the teams, their stats, the players form, the conditions of the matches etc. This is risky, but like most of the risky strategies, if you get it right, you can make a pretty decent win on it.